 The application process begins with initial inquiry to a program of study.
 Prospective students should apply as soon as possible.
 Applicants must submit all application materials and program specific documentation and meet all application requirements in order to complete the application file and be considered for admission.
-Application material may be obtained on the BHCLR website at www.bhclr.edu or by contacting the Admissions Office at 501-202-7460 or 1-800-345-3046.
+Application material may be obtained on the BHCLR website at www.bhclr.edu or by contacting the Admissions Office at 501-202-7460.
 Completed application materials should be submitted to: